devanjanmishra/Canonicalization-via-Ollama-LLMs/README.md

 # 🧠 Text Quantization,NER,Standardization Pipeline

-This repository implements a multi-step NLP pipeline for understanding and structuring customer reviews.
+This repository implements a multi-step pipeline for understanding and structuring raw text (reviews, in this case).
 The goal is to move from **raw text** to **structured insights** through sentiment analysis, keyphrase extraction, and label standardization.
 The entire workflow is carried out using Qwen3 LLM via Ollama, enabling tool call, ensuring structured output at the end.
+The workflow is implemented on Open Source _"yelp-restaurant-reviews"_ data, but can be extended to convert any raw text to ***quantified*** ***standardized*** ***structured*** output.

 ---